TechGrounds-Cloud8/cloud8-archana-sekarr/PROJECT-01/01_Overall_Project_Requirements.md

 # Overall Project Requirements

 A company wants to transition to cloud.
 I am responsible for moving the current servers to the cloud and for automating the deployment of it's infrastructure.
-This file shows the requirements of the project and as a Junior engineer, what is expected from me to complete this project in time and within the budget specified.
+This document shows the requirements of the project and as a Junior engineer, what is expected from me to complete this project in time and within the budget specified.

 The current architecture of the application as analyzed by a previous team is shown below.